Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Vehicle worth $25,000 → Maximum engine budget: $12,500 → New or rebuilt might make sense

-We specialize in quality used engines because they offer:
+We specialize in quality used engines because they can offer:

 • Proven reliability - Low-mileage engines with documented testing